-This Psalm is titled, A Song of Ascents.
+This psalm is titled A Song of Ascents.
 Of David.
 Psalm 122:4 mentions that the pilgrims gathered in Jerusalem to give thanks.
-Here we see David leading Israel in giving thanks to God for past help and expressing their confidence in His continuing help.
+Here we see David leading Israel in giving thanks to God for past help and expressing confidence in His continuing help.

 A. Gratitude for God’s help.

 1. (1-2) The help of God when under the threat of men.

 “If it had not been the LORD who was on our side,”

 “If it had not been the LORD who was on our side,

 a.
 If it had not been the LORD who was on our side: Twice in the first two verses of this psalm, David called Israel to recognize that their help was in God alone.
 It wasn’t just that Yahweh was present, but that He actively worked on behalf of His people (on our side).